The letter grades in Yale College are:

 - Acceleration credit Work completed under the Credit/D/Fail option cannot yield acceleration credit.

 - Courses in the graduate and professional schools Courses in the Graduate School of Arts and Sciences and in the professional schools of the University are not available on the Yale College Credit/D/Fail option.
 Some courses in certain professional schools of the University are, however, graded on a Pass/Fail basis only, and grades for undergraduates in these courses are recorded as CR or F. Such credits are counted in the total earned on the Credit/D/Fail basis that a student is permitted to offer in a term as well as the total offered toward the requirements of a bachelor’s degree.
 Marks of CR in professional school courses are included in the calculations for Distinction in the Major as non-A grades.
 Marks of CR in professional school courses are not included in the calculation for General Honors.
-See “General Honors” and “Distinction in the Major” under Honors in the Yale Curriculum section.
+See “General Honors” and “Distinction in the Major” under Honors in The Undergraduate Curriculum.

 Independent Study Courses